-You'll be responsible for checking whether proposals for new or renovated buildings meet relevant regulations and, if they don't, providing advice on how to adapt the plans.
+You'll be responsible for checking whether proposals for new or renovated buildings meet relevant regulations and, if they don't, you'll provide advice on how to adapt the plans.

-Employed by local authorities throughout the UK - as well as in the private sector in England and Wales - it's essential that you keep up to date with legislation in areas such as public health, fire safety, energy conservation and accessibility.
+Employed by local authorities throughout the UK, as well as in the private sector in England and Wales, it's essential you keep up to date with legislation in areas such as public health, fire safety, energy conservation and accessibility.